Craigslist Blocked Your IP? Here’s What To Do

 Rotating residential proxies let you:

-Tools like Scrapy, Puppeteer, or BeautifulSoup work great when paired with good proxy management.
+Tools like Scrapy, Puppeteer, or BeautifulSoup work great when paired with good proxy.

 This one’s simple — if Craigslist locked you out, a fresh residential IP is like hitting the reset button.